Climate change involves natural and man-made changes to weather patterns that occur over millions of years or over multiple decades.

 The focus on climate change has prompted many in the water community to call for a comprehensive response on the part of state, federal and local officials.

-Many water agencies are already including climate change impacts in their long-term planning, factoring in a need for increased conservation, groundwater banking and new surface storage projects.
-Also under consideration by some water districts and agencies are desalination and importing water from other groundwater basins.
+Many water agencies are already including climate change impacts in their long-term planning, factoring in a need for increased conservation, groundwater banking, water recycling and new surface storage projects.
+Also under consideration by some water districts and agencies is seawater desalination.

 In 2006, then California Gov. Arnold Schwarzenegger signed into law Assembly Bill 32, making the state the first in the nation to impose a cap on all greenhouse gas emissions.
 The law aims to reduce the state’s emissions of carbon dioxide and other greenhouse gases by an estimated 25 percent by 2020.